 The project would be an approximately $10 billion investment in infrastructure on the Gulf Coast, which would generate billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.

 According to a study by The Perryman Group, Golden Pass’s investment could create approximately $31 billion in U.S. economic gains (gross product) at local, state and national levels over the life of the project.
 This project represents a significant opportunity for investment and economic output.
-The approximately $10 billion investment in infrastructure to build the facility could generate an estimated $20 billion in national gross product during the five-year construction phase, and an estimated $460 million in national gross product annually for the life of the facility (approximately 25 years).
+The approximately $10 billion investment in infrastructure to build the facility could generate an estimated $20 billion in national gross product during the five-year construction phase, and an estimated $460 million in national gross product annually over the life of the facility (approximately 25 years).